EdgeApp/yaob/README.md

 // Property access is synchronous! expect(root.version).equals('1.0.0')

-// Instance variables are not visible: expect(root).to.not.have.property('_multiplier')
+// Private properties are not visible: expect(root).to.not.have.property('_multiplier')
 ```